 Norges Bank Investment Management manages the Pension Fund on behalf of the Ministry of Finance.
-The fund is invested in three asset classes: equity, fixed income and real estate.
+The fund is invested in four asset classes: equity, fixed income, real estate and unlisted renewable infrastructure.
 The Government Pension Fund Global ex. real estate through the end of 2016 composite is from 2017 onwards the same as the Government Pension Fund Global composite.
 However, before 2017 the composite excluded the real estate investments because those investments were not part of the assets that were compared with the benchmark assigned by the Ministry of Finance.

-Since 1 January 2017, all the fund's investments, including the real estate investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
-It is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate, within a limit of 7 percent of the fund.
+Since 1 January 2017, all the fund's investments, including the real estate and unlisted renewable infrastructure investments, are measured against the assigned equity and fixed-income benchmark, and the strategic weights for the benchmark assigned by the Ministry of Finance were amended to 62.5 percent equity and 37.5 percent fixed income.
+It is up to Norges Bank Investment Management to decide whether and how much to invest in unlisted real estate and unlisted renewable infrastructure, within a limit of 7 percent and 2 percent of the fund respectively.
 On 1 May 2019, the strategic benchmark weights were amended to 70 percent for equity and 30 percent for fixed income.